datenanfragen/website/README.md

 First of all, thank you very much for taking the time to contribute!
 Contributions are incredibly valuable for a project like ours.

 We warmly welcome issues and pull requests through GitHub.
+You can also chat with us through our [Matrix space](https://matrix.to/#/#datenanfragen:matrix.altpeter.me).
+Feel free to ask questions, pitch your ideas, or just talk with the community.

 Please be aware that by contributing, you agree for your work to be released under the MIT license, as specified in the `LICENSE` file.